openwallet-foundation/architecture-sig/docs/papers/why-trust-any-request-for-verification.md

 6. The recourse to the verifier for validation of information collected.
 7. A set of opt-in data elements that are above and beyond the purpose of the request.
 8. The gesture required to indicate consent to release data to allow access to the resource
-9. Access to full details of the terms and conditions for the people that really need to know.
+9. Access to full details of the terms and conditions for the people who really need to know.

 ## Notes and Conclusions